What’s the Difference Between a CT Scan vs. MRI?

 “One of the drawbacks of CT scans is the discovery of incidental false positives that can cause great anxiety,” says Dr. Bernheim.

 That is, a scan might show a tumor.
 You might get (understandably) alarmed only to find out later that it was a false positive and you’re in the clear.
+(Note: There is also a risk of false positives with MRIs as well.)

 What is an MRI?